-Valentine’s Day is my favorite memory of Karam.
+Valentine’s Day is my favourite memory of Karam.
 I went to his house to see his sister.
 We were sitting in her room, and he gave his sister a bag to give to me.
 In the bag, there was a bouquet and a silver necklace with our initials on it.

 I was shy so I left, but later I sent him back a gift through his sister.
 I also sent him a silver necklace with our initials, a watch, and a perfume bottle.
 Before we left Syria, I buried the necklace in our garden with a dried flower I kept from the bouquet.